alexhooke/sfinx/README.md

 ### Demo Org

-If you want to explore the SFINX framemork capabilities, then:
+If you want to explore the SFINX framework capabilities, then:

 **Step 1:** Clone this GitHub project to your local computer.